Oversmoothing: When All Node Embeddings Become the Same

 Measuring Oversmoothing

-Mean Average Distance (MAD): average pairwise L2 distance between all node embeddings.
-MAD → 0 as oversmoothing intensifies.
+Mean Average Distance (MAD): the average pairwise distance between node embeddings, usually computed with cosine distance so that it is invariant to the overall scaling of the features.
+MAD \(\to 0\) as oversmoothing intensifies.

 Solutions to Oversmoothing